1986 United States Senate election in South Carolina

 The 1986 South Carolina United States Senate election was held on November 4, 1986 to select the U.S. Senator from the state of South Carolina.
 Popular incumbent Democratic Senator Fritz Hollings easily defeated Republican challenger Henry McMaster to win his fifth (his fourth full) term.
 This is the last U.S. Senate election in South Carolina where Democrats won with a double-digit margin.
-McMaster later served as South Carolina’s Lieutenant Governor from 2011 to 2017 and has been the state’s Governor since Nikki Haley resigned in 2017.
+McMaster later served as South Carolina’s lieutenant governor from 2011 to 2017 and has been the state’s governor following the resignation of Nikki Haley in 2017.
 McMaster also served South Carolina as its State Attorney General from 2003 to 2011.

 Republican primary

 The Republican primary campaign pitted U.S. Attorney Henry McMaster against Henry Jordan, a social conservative supported by televangelist Pat Robertson and many Christian activists.